matwilso/matwilso.github.io/_posts/gpt-sim.md

 Mainly, the empirical evidence we are starting to see from text-based models trained on this exact same dumb idea.
 The results of GPT3 are amazing---[still](https://www.gwern.net/GPT-3#weaknesses) [limited](https://twitter.com/michael_nielsen/status/1284937260798885888) [lol](https://twitter.com/sama/status/1284922296348454913), but amazing.
 GPT3 just tries to predict the next word as accurately as possible.
 When given a bigger brain, it keeps on filling that brain with more and more knowledge.
-It learns syntax and grammar so it can predict the next word.
+It learns basic syntax and grammar so it can predict the next word.
 Then it learns basic text patterns (paragraphs, dialogue), so it can predict the next word.
 Then [emotional sentiment](https://openai.com/blog/unsupervised-sentiment-neuron/), [amateur chess moves](https://twitter.com/TomChivers/status/1214488063310741504), [arithmetic](https://twitter.com/gwern/status/1277244260186763265), [...](https://twitter.com/xuenay/status/1283312640199196673)

 YouTube-GPT would be able to learn complex and super accurate physics because this is what would help it better predict the next video frame.
 With enough data, and especially with inductive biases sprinkled in, a super high-fidelity simulation seems possible.
-And you only have to do well enough to bootstrap something like narrow household robots (dish washing + laundry).
+And you only have to do well enough to bootstrap something on the order of narrow household robots (dish washing + laundry).
-Then you can use those in a Tesla-like data-collection [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), runnning experiments to make the models even more accurate.
+Then you can use those in a Tesla-like [fleet](https://www.youtube.com/watch?v=Ucp0TTmvqOE&feature=youtu.be&t=6678), collecting data to make the models even more accurate.

 To caveat, it's hard to say how far we are from YouTube-GPT.
-It's possible that patching up current limitations proves to be extremely difficult.
+It's possible that patching up current limitations proves extremely difficult.
 It’s possible text is a uniquely well-suited modality for progress here.
 But also there is image-GPT, and though it’s hella compute expensive, it at least strongly suggests that other modalities are conquerable.
-And to further caveat, if we do get YouTube-GPT, it’s probably not as simple as taking it out-of-the-box and using it for high-fidelity simulation.
+And to further caveat, it’s probably not as simple as taking out-of-the-box YouTube-GPT and using it for high-fidelity simulation.
 But with the wide range of tools already built on top of GPT3, it seems possible to jerry-rig this.

 ...

-Extrapolating forward, I can much more clearly imagine super powerful AI systems, compared to say, even a few months ago.
+Extrapolating forward from GPT3, I can much more clearly imagine super powerful AI systems, compared to say, even a few months ago.

 It now seems pretty clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
 Though it is still primitive in many ways, I don't think I would have expected GPT to be able to do some of the things that it can.
-Quantity does really seem to have a quality all its own here.
+Quantity really does seem to have a quality all its own here.
 Whole new capabilities arise from training bigger and bigger systems.

 In terms of optimization processes, if evolution of humans worked, deep learning of